singh7priyanshu/DSA/stack and queues/README.md

 * Constraints: `1 <= Q <= 100`<br />
 `1 <= x <= 100`<br />

+**Note:**<br />
-**Note:**The Input/Ouput format and Example given are used for system's internal purpose, and should be used by a user for Expected Output only.
+The Input/Ouput format and Example given are used for system's internal purpose, and should be used by a user for Expected Output only.
 As it is a function problem, hence a user should not read any input from stdin/console.
 The task is to complete the function specified, and not to write the full code.<br />

 ```cpp
 #include<bits/stdc++.h>